nitro41992/splitting-sucks/docs/redesign_test_coverage.md

 ## Overview
 This document tracks test issues encountered during the UI redesign and their solutions.

-## IMPORTANT NOTE
+## IMPORTANT NOTES

-DO NOTE CHANGE ANY PART OF THE DESIGN UNLESS I SPECIFICALLY ASK YOU TO.
+- DO NOTE CHANGE ANY PART OF THE DESIGN UNLESS I SPECIFICALLY ASK YOU TO.
+- Don't just update the test to make it pass, make sure to fix the root issue unless the issue is that the test is stale.
+- If the test is stale, update the test to match the new implementation but only once you have confirmed with me that the new implementation is correct.

 ## Workflow Navigation Controls Test Issues